 What is Periodontal Disease?

 Periodontal disease is an infection of the tissues and bone that support your teeth.
-Your gum tissue is not attached to the teeth as high as it may seem, there is a very shallow v-shaped crevice called a sulcus between the tooth and gums.
-Periodontal diseases attack just below the gum line in the sulcus, where they cause the attachment of the tooth and its supporting tissues to break down.
+The infection occurs in the shallow crevice between your teeth and gums, called a sulcus.
 As the tissues are damaged, the sulcus develops into a pocket.
-Generally the more severe the disease, the greater the depth of the pocket, which leads to bone loss around the teeth.
+The more severe the disease, the greater the depth of the pocket will be, which often leads to bone loss around the teeth.

 What causes Periodontal Disease?

-• Many medications, such as steroids, some types of anti-epilepsy drugs, cancer therapy drugs, some calcium channel blockers, and oral contraceptives can affect the gums.
+- Many medications, such as steroids, some types of anti-epilepsy drugs, cancer therapy drugs, some calcium channel blockers, and oral contraceptives can affect the gums.
 In addition, medications that reduce your salivary flow can result in a chronically dry mouth, which can irritate your oral soft tissues.
-Let Dr. Bennett know about your medications and update your medical history at the dental office when any changes occur.
+Let Dr. Bennett, Dr. Arnold or Dr. Woody know about your medications and update your medical history at the dental office when any changes occur.

 Types of Periodontal Diseases:

-As we mentioned earlier, the sulcus deepens into a pocket in the early stage of periodontal disease.
+The sulcus deepens into a pocket in the early stage of periodontal disease.
 Plaque that collects in these pockets can be difficult to remove during regular brushing and interdental cleaning.
 By-products from the plaque that collects in these pockets can continue to damage the gums, periodontal ligament, and bone.
 In some cases, so much ligament and bone are destroyed that the tooth becomes loose.
-Usually, Dr. Bennett can still treat the disease at this point.
+Usually, Dr. Bennett, Dr. Arnold or Dr. Woody can still treat the disease at this point.
 In the worst of cases, a loose tooth may need to be extracted.

 Checking for Periodontal Diseases:

-During your checkups, Dr. Bennett will examine your gums.
-This is called a periodontal examination.
+During your checkups, your gums will be examined, which is called a periodontal examination.
 An instrument called a periodontal probe gently measures the depth of the sulcus surrounding each tooth.
 The healthy sulcus depth is usually three millimeters or less.

-Dental x-rays, or radiographs, also may be taken to evaluate the amount of bone supporting the teeth and to detect other problems not visible during the clinical examination.
-If periodontal disease is diagnosed, Dr. Bennett will provide treatment or may need to refer you to a periodontist, a dentist who specialized in the treatment of periodontal disease.
+Dental X-rays, or radiographs, also may be taken to evaluate the amount of bone supporting the teeth and to detect other problems not visible during the clinical examination.
+If periodontal disease is diagnosed, treatment will be provided, or may need to refer you to a periodontist, a dentist who specialized in the treatment of periodontal disease.